Azure/azure-osconfig/src/agents/gc/README.md

 ## 2. Regenerating the NRP code for a changed resource class

 To regenerate code, see [codegen.cmd](codegen.cmd).

-Warning: regenerating code will overwrite all customizations and additions specific to OSConfig.
+ **Warning** Regenerating code will overwrite all customizations and additions specific to OSConfig.

 ## 3. Building the prototype NRP